OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal

-This document details how to create an expanding card using only CSS.
-The card reveals its content with a subtle animation, providing a visually engaging user experience.
-This example uses pure CSS3, avoiding JavaScript for a lightweight and performant solution.
+This document details how to create an expanding card effect using only CSS.
+No JavaScript is required!
+This effect subtly reveals more content within a card when the user hovers over it.
+We'll achieve this using CSS transitions and transforms.

 **Description of the Styling:**

-The card utilizes CSS transitions and transforms to achieve the expanding effect.
-When the card is hovered over, its height expands, revealing hidden content.
-A subtle box-shadow effect is added to enhance the visual appeal.
-The color scheme is minimal, but can be easily adjusted to match your project's branding.
+The card starts in a compact state.
+On hover, it smoothly expands horizontally, revealing additional content hidden initially with `overflow: hidden`.
+A subtle shadow effect is added to enhance the visual appeal.
+We utilize Tailwind CSS for rapid styling.
+You can easily adapt this to plain CSS if needed.

 **Full Code:**